 At the end of a Term, we may stop offering any Indexed Strategy in our discretion.
-We will always off at least one Conserve/0% Floor Strategy.
+We will always off at least one Indexed Strategy.
+If the Declared Rate Strategy is no longer available, then we must offer an Indexed Strategy that has a Maximum Loss of 0%.